openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

  * Adopt the Foundation Code of Conduct.
  * Accept security reports and publicly disclose them after the fix has been made available.
  * Other metrics as defined by the applying Project during the application process in cooperation with the CPC.
+ * Obtain approval from the CPC to graduate to Impact stage, following the [decision-making][cpc charter decision making] and [voting][cpc charter voting] policies described in the CPC charter.
- * Receive a supermajority vote from the CPC to move to Impact stage.
-Projects can move directly from At Large to Impact, if they can demonstrate sufficient maturity and have met all requirements.
+ * Projects can move directly from At Large to Impact, if they can demonstrate sufficient maturity and have met all requirements.

 ### Incubating